BBArikL/BDBot/README.md

     - Optimize Web_requests_manager

 - Anything else to know?
+  - Why can't I go farther than 7 comics on Comics Kingdom?
+Comics Kingdom use a special premium subscription plan to view all comics.
+There is no known way to get around it and getting the subscription and after distributing the comic for free could cause some undesirable consequences in the future.
   - The error manager ('Errors.py') might be sometimes commented out because I want to see the errors directly in the terminal.
 Please tell me if I forget to remove those multi-line comments.
   - You want to do a pull request to add your favourite comic?
     - Preferably, Gocomics and Comics Kingdom comics are the easiest to implement, so try to stick with that if your comic is hosted there.